sbehnfeldt/usepopcorn/README.md

 Component variables still available to cleanup function even after component unmounts and is destroyed due to the way JavaScript closures work.

+### Lesson 156: Cleaning Up Data Fetching

+Return a cleanup function from the "search OMDB API" effect to cancel any outstanding lookup call before executing a new one.